manjirinamjoshi/notes-app/README.md

 1. During the create/update of a note, the server will split the text by a space returning an array of words (words in title and content).
 2. When persisting the note, this array of words is stored.
-3. When the search by prefix api is called, then for each note we check if atleast 1 word has that prefix.
+3. When the search by prefix api is called, then for each note we check if at least 1 word has that prefix.
 If yes, the note is selected
 4. If there are `n` number of notes for a given user, and average `k` words per note.
 The search complexity is `n*k`.</br>
 </br>
 A typical way to optimize prefix search is using a "Trie" data structure.
 "Trie" will have a root node and next letter in the word is its child and so on.
+With trie, the search complexity is linear (same as prefix). </br>

 Usually this is useful for searching through a dataset with millions of records.</br>
 </br>
-In this case, Trie is an overkill because of the assumption that a given user would not typically have millions of notes. </br>
+In this case, Trie is overkill because of the assumption that a given user would not typically have millions of notes. </br>
 </br>
 Another way to implement search can be a complete client-side search.
 The server will always return ALL notes for the logged-in user.
 And, instead of a network call when user types each character in the search box, frontend logic can filter / match the notes.